signalwire/signalwire-node/packages/react-native/examples/VanillaCalling/README.md

 ## Troubleshooting

-If you have any trouble building the App follow the steps for each native library:
+If you have any trouble building the App follow the steps for each native library to double check all frameworks have been linked properly:

 #### iOS